11th April 2017

 We are keen to continue our work in these areas whilst being open to papers in other organizational psychology domains.
 While we are seeking empirical contributions to this track; conceptual papers which contribute to theory building and development will also be given serious consideration.
 We are particularly keen to receive proposals for symposia.

-What Organisational forms can best suit the changing patterns of business and public service needs in the Twenty-First Century?
+- What organizational forms can best suit the changing patterns of business and public service needs in the Twenty-First Century?

-How can pluralist perspectives help our understanding of management development in increasingly complex and distributed organizations?
+- How can pluralist perspectives and interdisciplinary research help our understanding of how better to teach organizational studies within business school in increasingly complex times?

-Why do organizations need to understand pluralist perspectives in relation to individuals, groups and cultural values?
+- Why do organizations need to understand pluralist perspectives in relation to individuals, groups and cultural values, and how to use interdisciplinary approaches to research in order understand pluralist perspectives?

-What ways can we move beyond the polarities of structure and agency, and where does this leave OS methodologies and practice?
+- What ways can we move beyond the polarities of research paradigms, and where does this leave organizational studies methodologies and practice?

-We invite colleagues to send full and developmental research papers, along with symposia and workshop proposals to the OTCD track at BAM2016.
+We invite colleagues to send full and developmental research papers, along with symposia and workshop proposals to the OTCD track at BAM2017.

 Topics of interest include but are not limited to: